 - Sales must be processed through Surplus Property Sales (SPS).

 2. Monitoring and Notification

-All property must be appropriately monitored once the disposition process begins, whether or not it has been recorded in the SFA property management database.
+All property must be appropriately monitored once the disposition process begins, whether or not it has been recorded in the property management database.
 Sponsor-owned or Sponsor-funded equipment may require special handling during its disposition cycle.
-Refer to PM 3.7 - Agreements Management.
+Refer to chapter 3.7 - Agreements Management.

-Department personnel must inform their DPA when assets are no longer needed.
+Department personnel must inform their Department Property Administrator (DPA) when assets are no longer needed.
 The DPA is responsible for preparing the excess items for disposal and initiating the excess request.
 PMO approves and coordinates the physical collection and final disposition of all excess property from Stanford departments.

 3. Identifying Excess Equipment